 The periosteum is much like the perichondrium, which is a sheath of dense connective tissue that covers cartilage at most regions of the body, with the exception of articular cartilage.

 The periosteum separates the bone from surrounding structures.
 It contains small blood vessels that provide nourishment to the outer cortex of bones.
 Thus, a bone stripped of its periosteum will die.

 Additionally, the periosteum has a rich supply of sensory nerves and is therefore very sensitive to pain, making it the principal structure responsible for the acute pain experienced during fractures.

-The periosteum is unique in that is able to form bone.
-The inner layer of periosteum contains stem cells (osteoprogenitor cells and osteoblasts) which are responsible for bone growth, continuous remodelling and fracture healing.
+The periosteum is unique in that it is able to form bone.
+The inner layer of periosteum contains stem cells (osteoprogenitor cells and osteoblasts) which are responsible for bone growth, continuous remodeling and fracture healing.

 Inner cellular layer

 Sharpey’s fibres (perforating fibers)

 Provide nourishment for bones and stem cells for new